GustavoContreiras/TheForgottenTibia/README.md

 Everyone starts as a normal human being with points to be distributed among the skills.

 - ### There is no skill training
-It uses a system to advance skills by distributing points that you receive each level you advance.
+Each level you advance ou receive points to be distributed among the skills.
+The more levels you get, less points you receive.

-- ### All clubs, swords and axes damage are based on strenght.
+- ### All clubs, swords and axes damage are based on strenght

 - ### You can use two one-handed weapons at the same time
 Attack speed will increase and each weapon damage will decrease.